Horned helmet: European Migration Period

-Middle Ages
+European Middle Ages

 During the High Middle Ages, fantastical headgear became popular among knights, in particular for tournaments.
 The achievements or representations of some coats of arms, for example that of Lazar Hrebeljanovic, depict them, but they rarely appear as charges depicted within the arms themselves.
 It is sometimes argued that helmets with large protuberances would not have been worn in battle due to the impediment to their wearer.
 However, impractical adornments have been worn on battlefields throughout history.

 In Asia

 In pre-Meiji Restoration Japan, some Samurai armor incorporated a horned, plumed or crested helmet.
 These horns, used to identify military commanders on the battlefield, could be cast from metal, or made from genuine water buffalo horns.

 Indo-Persian warriors often wore horned or spiked helmets in battle to intimidate their enemies.
 These conical "devil masks" were made from plated mail, and usually had eyes engraved on them.

 Popular association with Vikings

-Viking warriors are associated with horned helmets in popular culture, but there is no evidence that Viking helmets had horns.
-The depiction of these horned helmets as historical is a fallacy that began in the 1870s.
-It was part of the construction of great Norse myths to be adopted by Germans, who wanted their own ancestral myths.
+Viking warriors are often associated with horned helmets in popular culture, but this is merely a modern association starting in the 1800s, initially popularized by the Norse operas of Richard Wagner, which depicted horns and wings on the helmets of the Vikings.

-The depiction of Vikings in horned helmets was an invention of the 19th-century Romanticist Viking revival.
-In 1876, Carl Emil Doepler created horned helmets for the first Bayreuth Festival production of Wagner's Der Ring des Nibelungen, which has been credited with inspiring this, even though the opera was set in Germany, not Scandinavia.
-There were also a few earlier, lesser known depictions that inspired Doepler.
+Contemporary Viking Age texts and stories regularly mention helmets, but never mention horned headgear.
+Christian writers, who were keen to portray the Vikings as barbaric and uncivilized, did not mention horns.
+The few period helmets found thus far do not feature horns, instead coinciding with the construction of earlier Vendel Period spectacle helmets.
+The helmet descriptions found in the period epic poem Beowulf also coincide with the Vendel era helmets, as well as earlier Germanic boar helmets, which also lack horns.
+The only find of Scandinavian horned helmets are the Bronze Age Veksø Helmets and depictions of ceremonial "bird horned" headgear on Migration Period trinkets – see § European Migration Period.
+Historians generally believe that if horned headgear existed during the Viking Age, it was not worn regularly.
+This misconception has been debunked repeatedly by historians and archaeologists, but it persists widely in pop culture due to its strong visual symbolism.

 A 20th-century example is the Minnesota Vikings American football team, whose logo carries a horn on each side of the helmet.
 The comic strip character Hägar the Horrible and all male Vikings in the animated TV series Vicky the Viking are always depicted wearing horned helmets, as are numerous characters in the DreamWorks How to Train Your Dragon franchise and in The Lost Vikings video game series.
-Another popular culture depiction is the riff on Wagner's Der Ring des Nibelungen by Merrie Melodies in the Chuck Jones-directed cartoon What's Opera, Doc?, which depicts Elmer Fudd wearing a magical horned Viking helmet as he chases Bugs Bunny.
+Another popular culture depiction is the homage to Wagner's Der Ring des Nibelungen by Merrie Melodies in the Chuck Jones-directed cartoon What's Opera, Doc?, which depicts Elmer Fudd wearing a magical horned Viking helmet as he chases Bugs Bunny.